 How to start with programmatic buying?

-With programmatic DSP an advertiser, marketer, or media buyer can buy online media without going through all traditional time-consuming stages of media buying.
+With programmatic DSP, an advertiser, marketer, or media buyer can buy online media without going through all the traditional time-consuming stages of media buying.

-Ad placement, campaign management, and optimization - everything is happening in real-time and almost with no human intervention.
+Ad placement, campaign management, and optimization — everything happens in real-time and almost with no human intervention.
 All a marketer or an advertiser needs is to create a free account on DSP and fill in the budget that is planned to be spent during the campaign.

 After this, the system will automatically select and fill the right ad placements that match the campaign's criteria of the advertiser.
-The system will select only those impressions that can be potentially interesting and relevant to the viewer which increases the likelihood of conversion.
-This way media buying and media planning get completely automated.
+The system will select only those impressions that can be potentially interesting and relevant to the viewer, which increases the likelihood of conversion.
+This way, media buying and planning can be completely automated.

 How to correctly set up the campaign criteria?